-The above Compliance Determinations view is available to dig in deeper if you click on one of the compliance reports.
-It shows all the collected data about the product, and then the specific information that was used to create the compliance determination.
-For example, you can use our template to send supplier surveys about Conflict Minerals.
-Then, analyze that data for each part or use it to make determinations for entire products.
+Once you select an option from the Compliance drop down menu, you will be able to view more data on the specific compliance determination.
+It shows all the collected data about the product and the specific information that was used to create the compliance determination.
+You can use our template to send supplier surveys about Conflict Minerals and Toxnot will then analyze the data for each part or use it to make determinations for entire products.

 Using Toxnot with Top Level CAS Number Reporting

 In some cases you may find that you need to document your data differently to best reflect your product.
 For example, in the product listed below, it is 100 percent made of steel.
-There are traces of other metals, but these are not significant components of the product.
+There are traces of other metals, such as lead and brass, but they are not significant components of the product.

-For compliance purposes, that means it is being evaluated for these trace metals, but it currently does not show up in your compliance view because steel is being represented as 100 percent of the product.
+For compliance purposes, that means the product is still being evaluated for these trace metals, but it currently does not show up in your compliance view because steel is being represented as 100 percent of the product.

 Please note that the compliance status of the individual trace chemicals will be visible in the detailed compliance view, but they won't affect the compliance status of the material or the overall product.

-Additionally, every time a new supplier survey is received, the old data about that material is automatically saved as a version.
-The previous version will be available for comparison and auditing purposes and will be automatically saved in the background.
+The previous versions will be available for comparison and auditing purposes and will be automatically saved in the background.
 You will still see your most recent version in your dashboard for continued work and tracking.

-To access version history, you will navigate to the "Compliance" drop down and select "Products" or "Materials", depending on what you are trying to see or save.
-Once on the Products or Materials page, you will find the desired name and select the checkbox next to the item.
-From here you will click on "View History".
+To access version history, you will navigate to the "Compliance" and select "Products" or "Materials", depending on what you are trying to see or save.
+On the Products or Materials page, you will find the desired name and select the checkbox next to the item.
+From here, you will click on "View History".